OpenJij/TensorNetworkQCircuit/README.md

 ## Python example
 At the root directory, `pip install .` is available.
+If you want to update existing one, `--no-cache-dir` option may be required to avoid using old cache.

 If your own ITensor is in a different place from `external/itensor`, specify the location by editting `setup.py`.